manfredspitze/try-except-starter/try-except-practice.md

 ### Coding

 - Complete the practice scripts below
-- Use comments to label each script in your `main.py` file
+- Use comments to label each part in your `main.py` file

 #### Part 1: Doing Addition
 One common problem when prompting users to enter numbers occurs when people input text instead of numbers.
 When you try to convert the text input to an **integer**, you'll get a `ValueError`.